Deer don’t hibernate like some mammals, so how do they survive brutal winters?

 Deer do not have those options.
 We know what deer hunters do to deal with cold weather, but what do deer do?
 How do they survive nasty winter weather?

-Let’s eliminate some of the simple adaptations first.
+Let’s eliminate some simple adaptations first.
 As with all mammals, body size of deer increases as you move north.
 Larger bodies mean a lower surface-to-mass ratio and this conserves energy.
-Deer also shed their lighter summer coat of fur for a heavier winter coat composed of hollow hair shafts and a dense underfur.
+Deer also shed their lighter summer coat for a heavier winter coat composed of hollow hair shafts and a dense underfur.
 Both adaptations provide added insulation.
-In fact, deer have special skin muscles that allow them to adjust the angle of the hair shafts to provide the best insulation.
+Deer have special skin muscles that allow them to adjust the angle of the hair shafts to provide the best insulation.

-I love reading The Deer-Forest Blog, and if you are not signed up to get that email every week, I strongly urge you all to do so.
-Google The Deer-Forest Blog and go to that website and register for their weekly blogs on the deer research being done at Penn State University.
-Those particular blogs are entertaining and informative, and you will continually find information that will improve your deer hunting.
+I love reading The Deer-Forest Blog; Google The Deer-Forest Blog to register for their weekly blogs on deer research being done at Penn State University.
+They are entertaining and informative, and you will continually find information that will improve your deer hunting.

-OK, those are some of the major strategies that get deer through bad winter, but there are others.
-When a deer is at rest, its metabolic rate varies depending on the season of the year.
-You might think that in winter this rate would increase to allow the deer to stay warm, but the opposite is true.
+Those are some of the major strategies that get deer through bad winter, but there are others.
+When a deer is at rest, its metabolic rate varies depending on the season.
+You might think in winter this rate would increase to allow the deer to stay warm, but the opposite is true.
 The metabolic rate decreases in winter.
-In winter, things really slow down for deer.
-For example, we know deer lower their heart rate during cold weather.
-We know they are slowing down their metabolism to conserve energy.
-But recent research from Europe on red deer shows that red deer also reduce their heart rate even further if they aren’t getting enough food.
-I figure whitetails do the same.
+Recent research from Europe on red deer shows that red deer reduce their heart rate even more if they aren’t getting enough food.

-There is more to this heart rate thing.
-It turns out that there is a direct correlation between heart rate and rumen temperature.
-When things get really tough, deer lower both their heart rate and their body temperature, and this reduces energy expenditure.
+There is more to this, with reportedly a direct correlation between heart rate and rumen temperature.
+When things get really tough, deer lower their heart rate and body temperature, which reduces energy expenditure.
 (The resting heart rate of a deer is 40-50 beats per minute.
-Ours is just a tad higher, although great runners have resting heart rates below 50 beats per minute.)
-The European researchers went a bit further and answered the question of whether they are deliberately conserving energy, or are these changes a result of the fact that there is little food to eat?
+Ours is slightly higher, although great runners have resting heart rates below 50 beats per minute.)
+The European researchers answered the question of whether they are deliberately conserving energy, or are these changes a result of the fact that there is little food to eat?

-It turns out that that no matter how much food the red deer ate, even those that received lots of high protein in their diet, showed lower heart rates in the winter.
-Heart rates of 65 beats per minute in the spring went down to 40 in the winter.
+It turns out no matter how much food the red deer ate, even those that received lots of high protein in their diet showed lower heart rates in the winter.
+Heart rates of 65 beats per minute in spring fell to 40 in the winter.
 Therefore, deer automatically decreased their metabolism in winter, no matter how much food was available.
 That makes sense, especially when there is deep snow.
 In those conditions it takes a lot of energy to get the available food, probably more than the food provides them.
 So, lower temperature in the legs and the ears slows down body functions such as digestion, yet they survive.
-Interesting.

-As deer lower their energy expenditure, even if there is limited food, their body weight turns around and starts to increase in late winter.
+As deer lower their energy expenditure, even if there is limited food their body weight turns around and starts to increase in late winter.
 Yes, you read that correctly.
 The red deer research showed that a huge increase in weight occurred in red deer in the spring, even with little change in the daily intake of food.
-I believe our whitetails also have that same internal “clock” telling them to slow everything down in winter.
+I believe our whitetails may have that same internal clock telling them to slow down everything in winter.
 When spring comes, the weight comes back.